Here are the deal and ethical standards for all parties involved in scientific publications, such as the editor, reviewer, and author.

-Editor of the Buana Pendidikan is responsible for taking decisions manuscripts will be published in the Buana Pendidikan.
-The editor can be guided by the policy of the editorial board and constrained by the requirements of applicable laws regarding defamation, copyright infringement and plagiarism.
-Editors can discuss with other editors or reviewer in making this decision.
+Editor of the Buana Pendidikan: Jurnal Fakultas Keguruan Dan Ilmu Pendidikan Unipa Surabaya is responsible for taking decisions on manuscripts that will be published in the Buana Pendidikan: Jurnal Fakultas Keguruan Dan Ilmu Pendidikan Unipa Surabaya.
+The editor can be guided by the editorial board's policy and constrained by the requirements of applicable laws regarding defamation, copyright infringement, and plagiarism.
+Editors can discuss this with other editors or reviewers in making this decision.

-Editors will evaluate the manuscripts in accordance with the intellectual content without regard to race, sex, sexual orientation, religion, ethnicity, nationality, or political philosophy of the author
+Editors will evaluate the manuscripts in accordance with the intellectual content without regard to the author's race, sex, sexual orientation, religion, ethnicity, nationality, or political philosophy.

 The Editor and editorial staff should not provide any information about a submitted manuscript to someone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.